ds-wizard/bh2024-report/paper.md

 # Conclusions and Future Steps

-instance anonymiyation
+instance anonymization
-users annonymization - or do we add them? lets do annonym version now and then optionaly add the users etc correction of SQL responses extraction document_templates smt
+users anonymization - or do we add them? lets do anonym version now and then optionally add the users etc correction of SQL responses extraction document_templates smt